ievgennaida/animation-timeline-control/README.md

 ### Run Tests
 Tests execution can be started by opening tests/unittests.html.
-External mocha libs are used so internet is required.
+Mocha test libs are hosted on the internet, so connection is required.

 ## License